MisterJames/misterjames/blog/source/_posts/AllReady-Moving-to-the-Next-Level.md

 ![Code-a-thon In Bellevue](https://jcblogimages.blob.core.windows.net/img/2015/11/image.png)

 Originally conceived as a "technical demo with purpose", AllReady has grown into an application with a healthy set of features.

+> AllReady is designed to to deliver preparedness services by replacing pen and paper with web and mobile apps.
+Our volunteers will be using AllReady to organize the installation of thousands of free smoke alarms.
+Traditionally, our focus has been on the heroic act of disaster response but in understanding that the mission of the American Red Cross is to alleviate suffering, isn’t it equally noble to empower volunteers everywhere to try and prevent that suffering in the first place?  - Jim McGowan, American Red Cross

 We've been through a couple of iterations, seen great feedback from different groups and skill levels and still managed to make significant progress entirely by the grace of our incredible volunteers.